Development Audit Brief

 fraud-prediction papers.

-- Check whether public_model_family_task_status.csv skipped rows include
+- Check whether skipped rows include specific reason_code values that a

-specific reason_code values that a developer can act on.
-Do not accept a
+developer can act on.
+Do not accept a generic "skipped" status without a

-- Check whether public_model_family_mapping_attrition.csv records missing,
+- Check whether mapping-attrition outputs record missing, exact, and proxy

-exact, and proxy mappings for public Dechow/Bao-style variables.
+mappings for public Dechow/Bao-style variables.

 - Check whether Bao/Dechow public transfer states plainly when raw